Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: The proposed inversion-based input estimation of linear systems

 and subtract equation (\ref{eq:y-um}) from the measurement equation of the system $\mathbf{S}^{aug}$, one will obtain,

-Figure \ref{fig:graph1} shows a graphical illustration of equation (\ref{eq:du-ce}), i.e., $\mathbf{D}_{2M}\delta \mathbf{U}_{2M}(k)$ (which is equal to $-\mathbf{C}_{2M}e(k)$) that lies in the column space of $\mathbf{C}_{2M}$.
-The dynamics (\ref{eq:state-error-dyn}) along with equation (\ref{eq:du-ce}) can be used to construct an inverse filter for a square minimum phase systems as follows.
-Towards this end, we first provide a definition and present a lemma. \begin{definition} Consider a sequence $u(k)$.
-We let $\hat{u}(k)$ denote an unbiased estimate of $u(k)$ if $\hat{u}(k) \rightarrow z^{-q}u(k)$ as $k \rightarrow \infty$, where $q \in \mathbb{N}$.
-Otherwise, it will be designated as a biased estimate of $u(k)$. \end{definition} \begin{lemma} Let Assumptions A(1) and A(2) hold, $l \geq m$, and $M \geq n$.
-Then it follows that $\mathbf{I}_P.\mathcal{N}(\mathbf{D}_{2M})=0$. \end{lemma} \begin{proof} Proof is provided in the Appendix \ref{app:lm-ipd}. \end{proof} We are now in a position to state our next main result. \begin{theorem} Let Assumption A(1) and A(2) hold, $l = m$, and $M \geq n$.
+The dynamics (\ref{eq:state-error-dyn}) along with equation (\ref{eq:du-ce}) can be used to construct an inverse filter for a square minimum phase system as follows.
+Towards this end, we first provide a definition and present a lemma. \begin{definition} {Consider a sequence $u(k)$.
+We let $\hat{u}(k)$ denote an unbiased estimate of $u(k)$ if $\hat{u}(k) \rightarrow z^{-q}\mathbb{E}(u(k))$ as $k \rightarrow \infty$, where $q \in \mathbb{N}$.
+Otherwise, it will be designated as a biased estimate of $u(k)$.} \end{definition} \begin{lemma} Let Assumptions A(1) and A(2) hold, $l \geq m$, and $M \geq n$.
+Then it follows that $\mathbf{I}_P.\mathcal{N}(\mathbf{D}_{})=0$. \end{lemma} \begin{proof} Proof is provided in the \textbf{Appendix \ref{app:lm-ipd}}. \end{proof} We are now in a position to state our next main result. \begin{theorem} Let Assumption A(1) and A(2) hold, $l = m$, and $M \geq n$.
 If the system $\mathbf{S}$ is minimum phase, then the unbiased estimate of the unknown input $u(k-2M)$ is governed by the filter dynamics,

 where,